alvi-se/ai-ublock-blacklist/README.md

   It could fit to generally speak about Flutter (still too baroque though), but not for a super specific code that can be understood only by experienced developers.
 If I'm writing such an article, I'm supposing that the reader will already know what Flutter is!
 * **No/few links to external content**
 * **No sources and references**: same as above, but for for sources about facts.
 This is very important to check, especially for articles about (pseudo)science, politics and content that could spread misinformation.
 * **Blog with hundreds of thousands of articles**: especially when published in a very short timespan.
-A lot of AI slop blogs post tens or hundreds of articles a day, mostly from the same author.
+A lot of AI slop blogs post tens or hundreds of articles a day, mostly by the same author.
 * **Date after November 2022**: a weak guideline for sure, but it adds up to all others.
 Can be easily faked though.
 * **No/few images, videos, non-text media**: these pages are automatically generated and published, and it's hard to generate other kind of content to be put into the page.
 * **AI generated images, logos**: usually it's the banner of the article or the blog logo.